supcik/academic-www/content/docs/get-started.md

 ## Choose the right layout for you

-Academic has a template for you weather you are you creating a website for your CV, academic research, blog, course, lab, business, photography, portfolio, or restaurant!
+Academic has a template for you whether you are you creating a website for your CV, academic research, blog, course, lab, business, photography, portfolio, or restaurant!

 What kind of content would you like to publish?
 Academic supports: